 - "In many parts of the country the deer population has grown out of control, causing tens of thousands of deer-related car crashes and the destruction of natural habitat."
 By Sean Page

 "If you’re hunting in an area with chronic wasting disease, get the animal tested before it ever hits your plate, and don’t eat meat that tests positive." ~Brent Race - High Country News

 The effects of poor predator management

 In Idaho, officials have announced they plan to allow hunters to target the 1,000 wolves in Idaho, shooting and killing up to 220 wolves during this hunting season alone.
-The Governor of Idaho, Butch Otter, apparently wants to be the first one to bag a Timber Wolf after delisting from the Federal Endangered Species Act.

 We welcome your comments and perspective.
 Support Intelligent Wolf Conservation!